evandrosouza-developer/ps2tomsxUSB/README.md

 ```
 make
 ```
-The created image compiled with the Arm GNU Toolchain 14.2.Rel1 Released: December 10, 2024 on an aarch64 debian bullseye linux computer is created with the following characteristics, according to the choosen MCU:
+The created image, compiled with the Arm GNU Toolchain 14.2.Rel1 Released: December 10, 2024, on an aarch64 debian bullseye linux computer is created with the following characteristics, according to the choosen MCU:
 ```
 arm-none-eabi-size ps2-msx-kb-convF4.elf
    text	   data	    bss	    dec	    hex	filename